deepeshuniyal/pahadidagdya.github.io/wp-content/plugins/use-any-font/readme.txt

 You can check video for more details.
 <a href="http://www.elegantthemes.com/affiliates/idevaffiliate.php?id=39880" target="_blank">Divi Builder</a> : https://www.youtube.com/watch?v=Y24TtwNHFMY
 <a href="https://wordpress.org/plugins/siteorigin-panels/" target="_blank">Site Origin Page Buider</a> : https://www.youtube.com/watch?v=dA-iXWZSCYs

+= Does it works with any theme ? =

+Its built in Font Upload and Font assign section allows you to assign custom fonts to any theme.
+However, for popular themes like <a href="https://goo.gl/Oy6tvt" target="_blank">Avada, X Theme, Salient, Oshine, KLEO, ShopKeeper, SimpleMag, Porto and many more (540+).
+Check out full list here.</a>, we have added extra features that allows you to assign the custom font to your theme using the theme options panel.

 = Where are my fonts stored ? =